 “No one is useless in this world who lightens the burdens of another."
-Charles Dickens

-Parking is available at the trail-head just off the paved road
+Parking is available at the trailhead just off the paved road

 66 March Hill Road, Alstead, NH 03602

 In the fall of 2013, we began building the first accessible nature trail at Distant Hill Gardens.
 The work was partially funded through the Quabbin to Cardigan Partnership (Q2C), a collaborative effort to conserve the Monadnock Highlands of north-central Massachusetts and western New Hampshire.
-The grant was applied for and administered through ACCESS, a Keene, NH, based non-profit helping people with disabilities.
+The grant was applied for and administered through ACCESS, a now defunct Keene, NH, based non-profit helping people with disabilities.

 Three days a week for six weeks that fall, a small group of students and teachers from ACCESS helped us start installing the base layer of our first accessible trail.
 It snaked its way through the woods to one of the many vernal pools on the property.

-In the spring of 2014 we received a second Q2C grant and continued building the rough base trail to a second vernal pool.
+In the spring of 2014 we received a second Q2C grant and continued with the same ACCESS students to build the rough base trail to a second vernal pool.
 We worked throughout the summer of

 2014 and completed the base for a half-mile long loop trail that connects four vernal pools and a black ash seep.

-Michael learned the fine points of building accessible walking trails at a workshop on Sustainable Trail Design in October 2013.
-It was taught by noted trail builder Peter Jensen of Peter Jensen and Associates (TrailBuilders.com).
-Peter and crew designed and built the longest Accessible Trail System in a mountainside environment in the United States at Crotched Mountain Rehabilitation Center in Greenfield, New Hampshire.
+Michael Nerrie, the CEO (Chief Environmental Observer) of Distant Hill Gardens and Nature Trail, and chief builder of the trails, learned the fine points of building accessible trails at a workshop on Sustainable Trail Design in October 2013.
+It was taught by noted trail builder Peter Jensen of TrailBuilders.com.

-Everyone Can Dream!
+Everyone Can Dream! ...